jacobh926/jacobh926.github.io/_publications/2024-survey.md

 ---
-title: "Understanding Men’s ‘Lonely Emotion Complexes’: A Scoping Review"
+title: "What Does Loneliness Feel Like for Men Today?
+A Scoping Review of Contemporary Masculinities and Lonely-Emotion Complexes"
 collection: publications
 Authors: '<b>Yutao He</b>, Roger Patulny, Jiashan Han, Samuel Cabbuag, John Ratcliffe'
 date: 08/2026